hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ----

 Provides access to a dataset and allows for selecting time ranges and parameters to return.
-Data is returned as a stream in CSV [2], binary, or JSON format.
+Data is returned as a stream in [CSV](https://tools.ietf.org/html/rfc4180), binary, or JSON format.
 The [Data Stream Content](#data-stream-content) section describes the stream structure and layout for each format.